 2) communicating important department and university issues and policies to students;

-3) fostering intellectual exchange between students and scientific community.
+3) fostering intellectual exchange between students and the scientific community.

 Toxicology Graduate Student Research Symposium

 The TGSA hosts a bi-annual Toxicology Graduate Student Research Symposium, providing an opportunity for students to present their research accomplishments and meet with other scientists in the field.
 Begun in the spring of 1998, the symposium features a keynote speech by a distinguished alumnus.
 Throughout the day-long meeting, students deliver platform and poster presentations of their research, judged by faculty and scientists from throughout the Research Triangle community.
-Awards are presented to the top fieve student presentations.
+Awards are presented to the top five student presentations.

 This monthly series gives graduate students a chance to share their research and discuss current issues and discoveries in the field of Toxicology Contact one of the TGSA officers for more information.

 The TGSA hosts three potluck events: the fall picnic, winter holiday party, and the spring luau.
-In addition, the group hosts a happy hour for students, faculty and staff every other Friday. these and other events are posted on the TGSA calendar on the first floor in the research wing of the toxicology building and sent via email.
+In addition, the group hosts a happy hour for students, faculty, and staff every other Friday.
+These and other events, including intramural sports, are posted on the TGSA calendar on the first floor in the research wing of the Toxicology building and sent via email.

 The University Graduate School Association and Graduate School Links

 The TGSA participates as a chapter of the University Graduate Student Association (UGSA).
 The UGSA meets monthly to discuss issues relevant to graduate students, from Graduate School actions to changes in support plans, health care policies, and so forth.
-Also available through the UDSA are funds to cover travel to meetings, thesis preparation and general departmental events.
-For more information, check out their web site!
+Also available through the USDA are funds to cover travel to meetings, thesis preparation, and general departmental events.
+For more information, check out their website!